Parmeggiani-Lab/elfin-ui/README.md

 Each of the above operators will prompt you with a filtered list of actionable modules.
 For instance if a single module has already got an N and a C neighbour, then the extrusion operators will not allow extruding unless its neighbours are deleted.

+Even though there are just three operators now, they can be quite powerful when combined with mirror-linked modules (very soon upcoming new operator).
+Also with Blender's default object manipulating functions, interesting designs can already be built.

 Useful Blender shortcuts:
  * <kbd>a</kbd> toggle select all/deselect all.
  * <kbd>x</kbd> to delete selection (with confirmation).